 What are triglycerides?

-Cholesterol is not the only type of fat in your blood.
+Cholesterol is not the only type of fat found in your blood.
 If you’ve had a blood test to check your cholesterol levels, you’re likely to have also been told your triglyceride level.
 Triglycerides are the main form of fats in the body and we use them to store energy in our cells.
-Too much of this fat in your blood is an important, independent risk factor for heart disease.
+Too much of this fat in your blood is an important risk factor for heart disease.

 Do dietary fats cause high cholesterol?